LFDM/array_scanner/README.md

 # ArrayScanner

-Class for traversing an array, remembering the position of a pointer and recent scan operations.
+Class for traversing an array, remembering the position of a pointer and recent scan operations, very much like Ruby's standard library StringScanner.

 ## Installation